Red Pedersen

-Asger Rye "Red" Pedersen (sometimes Asgar Rye Pederson, 1935 – May 30, 2025) was a Canadian politician.
+Asger Rye "Red" Pedersen (sometimes Asgar Rye Pederson, November 19, 1935 – May 30, 2025) was a Canadian politician.
 In 1953, he got a job in the Canadian Arctic with the Hudson's Bay Company (HBC) at Cambridge Bay, Nunavut (then the Northwest Territories).

 In the following year, he was sent to Perry River (Kuugjuak) to assist Stephen Angulalik, the Ahiarmiut Inuk owner of the trading post, with he financial records, inventory and ordering, as Angulalik spoke no English.
 In 1957, Angulalik sold the Perry River post to the HBC and Pedersen was appointed manager.
 Angulalik returned to the post after resolving legal problems and worked alongside Pedersen; they became lifelong friends.

 He was, at one time, married to Lena Pedersen and their grandson, Calvin Pedersen was acclaimed as MLA to the Legislative Assembly of Nunavut in July 2020, representing the Kugluktuk electoral district.
 In the 2025 Nunavut general election their son, Fred Pedersen, was also elected to the Legislative Assembly of Nunavut but for the Cambridge Bay electoral district.

-Pedersen died on May 30, 2025.
+Born in Copenhagen, Denmark on November 19, 1935, Pedersen died on May 30, 2025, in Yellowknife.